The Hardest Day: Aftermath

 The damage done to Ford was great.
 The local fire brigades helped put out the numerous fires and clear up the dead in and around the station.
 Mostly foam was used as the main water pipe had burst.
 Other fire units used water from static water tanks and a ditch which had filled from the fractured pipe.
 Ford had received less warning than the other targets and suffered heavier casualties: 28 killed and 75 wounded.
-Some 14 aircraft were destroyed: five Blackburn Sharks, five Fairey Swordfish, and two Fairey Albacore.
+Some 14 aircraft were destroyed: five Blackburn Sharks, five Fairey Swordfish, and two Fairey Albacores.
 A further 26 aircraft were damaged but repairable.
 As well as petrol and oil installations, two hangars, the motor transport hangar, two stores buildings, the ratings' and petty officers' canteens and numerous accommodation buildings were destroyed.

 At Gosport, five aircraft were lost and five damaged.
 Several buildings were wrecked and two hangars damaged.
 But there were no casualties.
 The Ju 87 attack had been accurate, and no bombs fell outside the military compounds.
-In the Gosport area, 10 barrage balloons were shot down and two damaged.
+In the Gosport area, ten barrage balloons were shot down and two damaged.

 The attacks of 43 and 601 Squadrons disrupted the raid against Thorney Island and damage was not concentrated.
 Two hangars and two buildings were wrecked.
-Three aircraft were destroyed: a Bristol Blenheim, an Avro Anson and a Miles Magister.
+Three aircraft were destroyed: a Blenheim, an Avro Anson and a Miles Magister.
 One Vickers Wellington was also damaged.
 The only casualties were five civilian workers, injured when a 110-lb bomb landed on their shelter.

 The loss of the long-range radar station at Poling caused few problems.
 The Chain Home Low radar there was working and could see almost as far out to sea.
 Along the surrounding coastline, for 70 miles, another six radar stations gave interlocking stations which provided cover, so there was no hole in the system.
 Within a few days, mobile units were moved into wooded areas nearby to provide cover until Poling was repaired.